nlatham1999/go-agent/README.md

 -  [ ] implement dx and dy
 -  [ ] make sure that distance works with wrap around on the horizontal
 -  [ ] add slider to change render speed on frontend
--  [ ] documentation
+-  [x] documentation
 -  [ ] move folder structure so packages are in pkg folder
 -  [x] have main screen and then model running on second
--  [ ] make link types in threejs render properly
+-  [x] make link types in threejs render properly
+-  [ ] concurrency on patches and links
+-  [ ] 3D
+-  [x] collision detection
+-  [ ] labels on turtles and links
+-  [ ] setting the color should be a setcolor function
+-  [x] make moving on world wrapping on left and down work 🤦‍♂️
+-  [ ] make setxy able to be called concurrently
+-  [ ] remove tie modes
+-  [ ] make change patch ownership able to be called concurrently
+-  [ ] have descendents public
+-  [ ] button widgets
+-  [ ] enable setting x,y, height(?) and width on widgets
+-  [ ] update readme on concurrency